All Episodes

 And all of us in some capacity, we're all in the service industry.

-And the profit allows you to pay the contractor that built your home, the electrician who put the electrical wiring in, and the plumbers that put the plumbing in, and that's the way our economy rolls, which by the way, we have good numbers in the economy today that I'll get to at some point today.
+And the profit allows you to pay the contractor that built your home, the electrician who put the electrical wiring in, and the plumbers that put the plumbing in.

-Nothing he does will ever satisfy them.
+See, nothing he does will ever satisfy them.

-The part that was, I think, very, very clear, needs to be very clear to the American people, and perhaps unpredictable to them.
+The part that was, I think, very, very clear needs to be very clear to the American people and perhaps unpredictable to them.

-Because, wow, he's so uncontrollable on Twitter.
+I'm not taking this boom because, wow, he's so uncontrollable on Twitter.

-Or when the tankers were being pirated and hijacked by the Iranians in the Straits of Hormuz, where 30% of the world's lifeblood of the world's economy, oil passes through.
+Well, Twitter is not launching weapons at a foreign country or when the tankers were being pirated and hijacked by the Iranians in the Straits of Hormuz, where 30% of the world's lifeblood of the world's economy, oil passes through.

-One of the best things the president highlighted today is well, beyond the Obama Biden bad deal is our need to be energy independent, and we're now the number one producer of oil in the world today.
+One of the best things the president highlighted today is, well, beyond the Obama-Biden bad deal, is our need to be energy independent.

 No thanks to the new Green Deal or Obama and Biden.